 Summary in 50 Words or Less: There is no ex post facto violation in resentencing someone to a law not yet enacted when the original conviction took place as long as the punishment is less than the original punishment.

 “The ex post facto prohibition forbids the Congress and the States to enact any law ‘which imposes a punishment for an act that was not punishable at the time it was committed; or imposes additional punishment to that then prescribed.’
 Through this prohibition, the Framers sought to assure that legislative Acts give fair warning to their effect and permit individuals to rely on their meaning until explicitly changed.”
 Weaver v.
 Graham (1981) 450 U.S. 24, 28-29.

-The Supreme Court has identified “two critical elements [that] must be present for a criminal or penal law to be ex post facto: it must be retrospective, that is, it must apply to events occurring before its enactment; and it must disadvantage the offender affect by it.”
+The Supreme Court has identified “two critical elements [that] must be present for a criminal or penal law to be ex post facto: it must be retrospective, that is, it must apply to events occurring before its enactment; and it must disadvantage the offender affected by it.”
 Weaver, supra, at 29.

 The facts of this case are rather straightforward.
 In 1998, Steven Rudy Gonzales, the age 16, along with two fellow gang members, got into a fist fight with rival gang members that ended when one of defendant’s gang members shot and killed one of the rival gang members.

 Gonzales denied knowing that his fellow gang member had a gun, and there was no evidence that defendant intended to do anything more than engage in a fist fight.

 However, the jury in Pomona convicted Gonzales of first degree murder under a natural and probable consequences theory and a Penal Code § 12022.53(d) firearm allegation and a Penal Code § 186.22(b) gang allegation were found true.
 He was then sentenced to 25 years to life in prison on the murder plus 25 years to life on the firearm enhancement.